AtharvSharma09/Blackjack/README.md

-##Run the Game:##
+Run the Game:

 python blackjack.py

-Follow the on-screen prompts to play, including whether you know the rules, the number of games, and hit/stand choices.
+Usage

+Launch the game using the command above.

+Answer whether you know Blackjack rules (y/n).
+If "n", a link to rules is provided.

+Specify the number of games you want to play.

+For each round:

+View your initial two cards and the dealer's visible card.

+Choose to "hit" (draw another card) or "stand" (keep your current hand).

+The dealer plays automatically, and the winner is determined based on card values.

+Continue until all specified games are played.

-##Code Structure
+Code Structure

-blackjack.py: The main script containing the Blackjack class, which handles game logic, card dealing, dealer AI, and user interaction.

-##Key methods:##
+File: blackjack.py

+Main Class: Blackjack

+Key Methods:

-get_card(): Draws random cards with appropriate values.
+get_card(): Draws a random card with appropriate value (e.g., Ace as 1 or 11).

-dealer_ai(): Implements the dealer's decision-making logic.
+dealer_ai(): Implements the dealer's decision-making logic using value-based thresholds and randomization.

-play_round(): Manages a single round of gameplay.
+play_round(): Manages a single round, including card dealing and player/dealer turns.

-determine_winner(): Evaluates and displays the game outcome.
+determine_winner(): Evaluates and displays the outcome (win, loss, or tie).

-##Potential Improvements##
+Future Enhancements

-Add a graphical user interface (GUI) using Pygame or Tkinter for a more engaging experience.
+Develop a graphical user interface (GUI) using Pygame or Tkinter for a more immersive experience.

-Implement a betting system to enhance gameplay realism.
+Introduce a betting system to add strategic depth.

-Add score tracking and persistence to save high scores across sessions.
+Implement score tracking and persistence (e.g., using SQLite) to save high scores.

-Create a web-based version using Flask or Django for online play.
+Create a web-based version with Flask or Django for online accessibility.

-##License##
+License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-##Contact##

-For questions or suggestions, feel free to open an issue or contact Atharv Sharma at atharvsharmatgu@gmail.com.

-This project was built to demonstrate Python programming skills, including object-oriented programming, randomization, and game logic.
-Enjoy playing, and good luck at the table!
+Contributing

+Contributions are welcome!
+To contribute:

+Fork the repository.

+Create a new branch (git checkout -b feature/your-feature).

+Make your changes and commit (git commit -m "Add your feature").

+Push to the branch (git push origin feature/your-feature).

+Open a pull request.